 The festival has been taking place for over a hundred years and it has become one of the highlights of the summer in this part of Central London.
 The event features music, costume, dance alongside the procession itself, but not surprisingly, for a country renowned for its cuisine, it is the food which dominates the celebrations.

-A range of stalls on Warner Street offer a dazzling variety of Italian treats including arancini, prosciutto and cannoli.
-If you love Italian food, then this is the place to be.
+A range of stalls along Warner Street offer a dazzling variety of Italian treats, with arancini, prosciutto and cannoli to name but three.
+So, if you love Italian food then this is definitely the place to be.

-The other top draw is the procession, naturally.
-Starting and finishing outside St Peter’s Italian Church on Clerkenwell Road, the procession winds its way around the streets of Clerkenwell with its assortment of floats, marching bands, angels and biblical figures entertaining the crowds.
+The other highlight of the day is the procession itself.
+Starting and finishing outside St Peter’s Italian Church on Clerkenwell Road, the procession winds its way around the winding streets of Clerkenwell, with an assortment of floats, marching bands, angels and biblical figures to entertain the crowds.

-The modern day event is the work of a man called Peter Buononcini.
-First participating in the event at the age of seven, Bertoncini was immediately bitten by the festival bug, so much so in fact that for the last forty years he has been running the event himself.
-An interior designer, Bertoncini often helps out in with the design of the individual floats as well as coordinating the event.
+In recent times the parade has been organised by local Clerkenwellian, Peter Bertoncini.
+Participating in the parade for the first time at the tender age of seven, Bertoncini was immediately bitten by the festival bug, so much so in fact that for the last forty years he has been running the event himself.
+An interior designer by trade, the Londoner often helps out with the designs for the individual floats as well as coordinating the event himself.

-The festival is part of what is known in Italy as a sagra, a festival of veneration for a patron saint.
-The event focuses round St Peter’s church, which was built in 1863 the form of a Roman basilica.
-The church has been at the heart of community life in the area for over 100 years, in an area that was once known as Little Italy due to the high number of Italian immigrants who chose the area to settle.
-St Peter’s is the oldest Italian church in London and every Sunday the mass is given in Italian.
+The Italian Parade is part of what is known in Italy as a sagra, a festival of veneration for a patron saint.
+The Clerkenwell event revolves around nearby St Peter’s Church, which was built in 1863 the form of a Roman basilica.
+Clerkenwell was once known as Little Italy due to the high number of Italian immigrants who chose to make the area home and St Peter’s has been at the heart of community life in the area for over 100 years.
+The oldest Italian church in London, the building hosts mass in Italian every Sunday.

 For more great outdoor events in London, please click here.